 What to see & do in Kuala Lumpur

-The Petrona Towers incorporate both Asian and Islamic elements.
-Their design creates an architectural style that’s uniquely Malaysian.
-Still, two decades later, no other structure in Kuala Lumpur beckons for a peek inside and out more than these twin buildings.
+The design of the Petronas Towers incorporates both Asian and Islamic elements, creating an architectural style that’s uniquely Malaysian.
+Over two decades have passed since their competition, and, still, no other structure in Kuala Lumpur beckons for a peek inside—and out.

-The Petrona Towers are adjoined by a double-decker bridge.
-The bridge offers a spectacular view of central KL.
-Spend time on the Sky Bridge observation deck to gape at the clutter of tower spires and the stunning KL skyline.
+The Petrona Towers are adjoined by a double-decker bridge that offers a spectacular view of central KL.
+Even if you only have one day in Kuala Lumpur, spend time on the Sky Bridge observation deck to gape at the clutter of tower spires and the stunning KL skyline.

-There’s a limited number of tickets available.
+PRO TIP: There’s a limited number of tickets available.
 Get to the Petronas Twin Towers in the wee hours to snatch yours up.
 Alternatively, buy your tickets online from the Petrona Twin Towers website.
-Tickets will set you back no more than RM85.
+Tickets will set you back no more than RM98.

 How to get to Petronas Towers